sjjsy/sjjsy.github.io/_pages/now.md

   credibility that I need to progress in my career and meet my subsequent career objectives and serve my career purpose.
 I have identified my strategic weaknesses, strengths and improvement areas.
-* Advance as a West Coast Swing dancer such as to accumulate at least 15 WSDC registry points.
+* Advance as a West Coast swing dancer such as to accumulate at least 15 WSDC registry points.

 ### Goals for 2023